SystemsGenetics/GEMmaker/README.md

   - A FASTA file containing the full genomic sequence (either pseudomolecules or scaffolds).
 Note, if your genome file is extremely large with hundreds of thousands of contigs/scaffolds, you may want to reduce the size of the FASTA file to contain only those contigs/scaffolds with predicted annotated genes.

   - A GTF file containing the gene models.
-Sometimes a genome assembly does not provide a GTF file, but rather provides a GFF file.
+Sometimes a genome assembly does not provide a GTF file, but rather provides a GFF3 file.
 You can convert the GFF file to a GTF file using the **gffread** program of [cufflinks](http://cole-trapnell-lab.github.io/cufflinks/file_formats/), which you may have to download separately.
+An example command-line to convert a GFF3 to GTF is ```gffread [gff_file] -T -o [gtf_file]``` where [gff_file] and [gtf_file] should be substituted for the names of your GFF3 and desired GTF file respectively.

   - You must have hisat2 index files of your genome sequence.
     These are constructed by using the **hast2-build** command.